Ty France Preview, Player Props: Mariners vs. Astros

-On Saturday, Ty France (.500 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 7:10 PM ET.
+Ty France and his .457 on-base percentage over his past 10 games (120 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Houston Astros and Hunter Brown on August 20 at 1:05 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Astros.
+In his last game, he racked up two hits (going 2-for-4) against the Astros.

 Ty France Game Info & Props vs. the Astros